 The repairs continued until 26 months following the fire when Axis suddenly notified Caribbean that it would not pay for additional repair costs because the construction was not completed within two years of the fire.
-With the exception of a general reservation of rights letter, the insurance carrier had not previously raised the two-year time limit clause.
+With the exception of a general reservation of rights letter, the insurance company had not previously raised the two-year time limit clause.

-The appeals court upheld summary judgment in favor of the insured because of a lack of prejudice to the insurance company from the delay and waiver of the time limit by the carrier.
+The appeals court upheld summary judgment in favor of the insured because of a lack of prejudice to the insurance company from the delay and waiver of the time limit by the insurance company.
 The court found that the condition was essentially a forfeiture requirement, which is viewed unfavorably.
 The court also noted that the failure to comply with the timing requirement was not the fault of the insured.
 Because the insurance company did not invoke the forfeiture clause earlier in the process, the court found the time limit was waived.

 Both the insurance company and insured stipulated that the additional cost of repair because of the ordinance was $1.8 million.
 In this case, the insured paid a higher premium for special coverage.
 This case demonstrates how insurance companies may attempt to sandbag policyholders.
-As an experienced Florida property insurance claims attorney, I am familiar with these tactics and can help to counter such strategies.